osg-htc/docs/docs/data/stashcache/install-origin.md

 * Obtain root access to the host
 * Prepare [the required Yum repositories](../../common/yum.md)
 * Install [CA certificates](../../common/ca.md)

+!!! note
+    This document describes features introduced in XCache 3.2.2, released on 2022-09-29.
+    When installing, ensure that your version of the `stash-origin` RPM is at least 3.2.2.

 Installing the Origin
 ---------------------